-Nimisha's recent mixed media artworks are grouped inventories of fragments: paintings, photographs, fabrics, and digital prints.
-The work explores the varying relationships between past and popular culture by referencing Indian and British history.
+Nimisha is an immigrant from India.
+Mixed media artworks Nimisha creates are grouped inventories of fragments: paintings, photographs, fabrics, and digital prints.
+The work explores the varying relationships between past and popular culture by referencing social issues such as racism, gender inequality, immigrantion and so on.
 Every image tells a unique story by creating visual links to history and reality.

 The portraits she creates have a new abstract identity, which emphasizes the cultural and traditional overlap, people around the world went through over the centuries.
 This overlap has made people extremely similar, irrespective of the varied physical appearances.
-Through her works, she wants to encourage people to embrace cultural diversity and reduce prejudice against groups based on color, race, religion, appearance and so on.
-Her goal is to give a voice to social issues immigrants face around the world, though her art and advocate awareness.
+Through her works she wants to encourage people to embrace cultural diversity and fight for equality for all gender, color, race, religion and so on.
+Her goal is to give a voice to social issues women and people of color face around the world, through her art and advocate awareness

 She is not constrained to one medium but her concept dictates the medium she uses for her artwork.